KiraL91/ModelTramControl/README.md

   5. **Reverse:** The train moves backward between the Hall sensor positions.
 - **A timer** controls the restart timing at stop points.

+## Physical Connections

+- **Power Supply:**
+  - The Arduino Nano must be powered with a stable 5V supply.
+  - The L298N motor controller requires a 12V external power supply to drive the train motor.
+If more than 12V is supplied, the jumper on the converter that supplies 5V must be removed, otherwise the integrated circuit could be damaged.
+- **Ground (GND):**
+  - Ensure that the ground (GND) of the Arduino Nano and the 12V power supply are connected together to establish a common reference point.
+- **Motor Connections:**
+  - Connect the motor terminals to the output ports of the L298N module (OUT1 and OUT2).
+- **Control Signals:**
+  - Refer to the `config.h` file for the exact pin configuration of control signals, including PWM, direction, and sensor inputs.

 ## Configuration

 All pin definitions and adjustable parameters are located in the `config.h` file.
 Modify this file to: